cpittet/ada-teamphilippe/index.md

 There are different possible ways to quantify the success of an entrepreneur.
 If we remain down to earth and do not enter philosophical discussions on what actually is success, we can imagine evaluating our person of interest, Mark Zuckerberg, by looking at his wealth over time.
-However, this is not always easy to do as is since we do not have transparent access to his assets, properties and their values.
+However, this is not always easy to do as-is since we do not have transparent access to his assets, properties and their values.

 Instead, we use a "proxy" for his wealth by considering the stock price on the Nasdaq Market for a